twotogether/uk-coast-walk-tracker/journals/s.queensferry-to-granton.md

 ## Notes

-- Some sections walked as part of the John Muir way.
+- Some sections walked as part of the John Muir Way.